moreh-dev/moreh-2024docs/Tutorials/Llama3_70B_Tutorial/3_fine_tuning.md

 - Using 64 AMD MI210 GPUs
 - Using 16 AMD MI300X GPUs

-Remember when we checked the MoAI Accelerator in the [1.
-Llama3 70B Fine-tuning](index.md)?
+Remember when we checked the MoAI Accelerator in the [**Llama3 70B Fine-tuning - Getting Started**](index.md)?
 Now let's set up the accelerator needed for learning.

 First, use the **`moreh-smi`** command to check the current MoAI Accelerator in use.